 Every once in a while a new technology comes around that gets us particularly excited. iCorps vets up-and-coming solutions on a weekly basis and many don't pass our strict standards - after all, if we're recommending a solution to our clients, it better be top notch, practical for businesses of all sizes, and manageable.
 When Enterprise Mobility Suite (now Enterprise Mobility + Security) was introduced by Microsoft a couple of years ago to help businesses manage their mobile and on-premises devices, we paid attention.
 Now, with the cyber landscape getting darker by the day, businesses are paying attention too.
 As a Microsoft partner that's deployed EMS for many companies in the past year including our own, we can speak to the validity of this suite of services.
-In the video below, we introduce EMS' capabilities and cover the pros and (minimal) cons of EMS:

 How do you balance allowing employees to use their personal devices without risking intrusion on their privacy while protecting company data at the same time?
 With Intune - a tool within the EMS suite that allows businesses to manage all their devices at the application level across on-premises and/or cloud environments.
 Organizations can provide and manage access to mobile business apps and Office 365 data while helping prevent data leaks.
 Intune also enables organizations to patch their systems and applications in a timely manner to avoid vulnerabilities.

 Pro - Manage User Identities to Protect Business Critical Data